mvillaronga/grimwild-tools/docs/testing/FACTION_POOL_TESTING_GUIDE.md

 - Resources appear below divider

 #### Test 4.2: Empty Resources Handling
-**Objective:** Test optional resources behavior
+**Objective:** Test optional resources behavior and conditional divider

 **Steps:**
 1. Clear all text from resources textarea
 2. Observe card display

 **Expected Results:**
-- Resources section hidden in card when empty
+- Resources section completely hidden in card when empty
-- Divider still appears between goals and empty space
+- Divider between resources and goals is also hidden when no resources exist
+- Goals section appears directly after header with no divider
 - No empty resource lines displayed
 - Form remains functional